dansteves/TwitchChatBotIntegration/README.md

        Linux:
        java -cp .:pircbot.jar Config

+(For Windows users you can alternatively compile and run simply by double clicking on the TwitchBot.cmd file in the folder.)

 If done successfully you should be greeted with something like this:

       Bot is now connected to the channel.